shay-te/core-lib/website/docs/article_layers.md

 ####  “Complexity is the enemy of execution”.
 Tony Robbins

-To make our application more resilient is to make it more simple to pay.
+To make our application more resilient is to make it more simple to use.
 by simply handling fewer responsibilities.
 Simply means less complexity in our code.